-Here, against the obvious contract of 3NT by South.
-West leads the v3 and the defenders cash the first four Hearts leaving declarer to guess the Clubs.
-It's a classic find the ladv hand.
-Who has the ♣Q?
+Here, against the obvious contract of 3NT by South, West leads the $\checkmark$ 3 and the defenders cash the first four Hearts leaving declarer to guess the Clubs.
+It's a classic find the lady hand.
+Who has the $\blacklozenge$ Q?

-After taking his four Heart tricks West exits with the ♠J, leaving you to find the ♠Q with no help.
+After taking his four Heart tricks West exits with the $\pm$ J, leaving you to find the $\pm$ Q with no help.
 First you cash the Diamonds (everybody follows, so that's no help) and then you cash the remaining Spades.
 Ah-ha!
 When West shows out at trick nine you have all the information you need.
 Can you see it, Dr Watson?

-This series is also on counting the hand Well, East has shown up with three Hearts, has followed to three Diamonds and is now known to have six Spades.
-A quick count on your out your opponents' distributions you can fingers shows him to be 6.3.3.1 (or just possibly often discover remarkable details about 6.3.4.0) and the Club finesse through West is a certainty.
+Well, East has shown up with three Hearts, has followed to three Diamonds and is now known to have six Spades.
+A quick count on your fingers shows him to be $6\cdot 3\cdot 3\cdot 1$ (just possibly $6\cdot 3\cdot 4\cdot 0$ ) and the Club finesse through West is a certainty.

-Hand 1 is a case in point.
-You need to locate Note that the singleton Spade probably marks West with a 1.4.4.4 hand as well (a subtle but important inference).
+Note that the singleton Spade probably marks West with a 1.4.4.4 hand as well (a subtle but important inference).
 Why?
-Well, if West had a five-card suit would he not have led it against
+Well, if West had a five-card suit would he not have led it against 3NT?

-Anyway, as the cards lie you can cash the A (after all, East's Club might just be the ♣Q) and then you can finesse the &J with complete confidence.
+Anyway, as the cards lie you can cash the A (after all, East's Club might just be the A) and then you can finesse the J with complete confidence.

 This series is all about counting the defenders' shape.
-Its counterpart (counting points) is series 2421
+Its counterpart (counting points) is series 2419

-VB#16 Y2 Counting the hand Part 2 SA Contract: 3N By: South
+VB#16 V2 Counting the hand Part 2 ACOL Contract: 3N By: South

-Date: 21/06/2014 Board #: 2
+Date: 07/10/2015 Board #: 2

 Dealer: South Vulnerable: N / S

 Play this hand online!